 To market and sell our products outside the United States, we must obtain and maintain regulatory approvals and comply with regulatory requirements in such jurisdictions.
 The approval procedures vary among countries in complexity and timing.
 We may not obtain approvals from regulatory authorities outside the United States on a timely basis, if at all, and in such case, we would be precluded from commercializing products in those markets.
 In addition, some countries, particularly the countries of the European Union, regulate the pricing of prescription pharmaceuticals.
 In these countries, pricing discussions with governmental authorities can take considerable time after the receipt of marketing approval for a product.
 To obtain reimbursement or pricing approval in some countries, we may be required to conduct a clinical trial that compares the cost-effectiveness of our product candidate to other available therapies.
 Such trials may be time-consuming and expensive and may not show an advantage in cost-efficacy for our products.
 If reimbursement of our products is unavailable or limited in scope or amount, or if pricing is set at unsatisfactory levels, in either the United States or the European Union, we could be adversely affected.
 Also, under the FCPA, the United States has regulated conduct by U.S. businesses occurring outside of the United States, generally prohibiting remuneration to foreign officials for the purpose of obtaining or retaining business.
+Additionally, similar to the Physician Payments Sunshine Act, there are legal and regulatory obligations outside the United States that include reporting requirements detailing interactions with and payments to healthcare practitioners.
+See - General Risks - "We are subject to risks associated with doing business globally".

 To enhance compliance with applicable health care laws, and mitigate potential liability in the event of noncompliance, regulatory authorities, such as the HHS OIG, have recommended the adoption and implementation of a comprehensive health care compliance program that generally contains the elements of an effective compliance and ethics program described in Section 8B2.1 of the U.S. Sentencing Commission Guidelines Manual.
 Increasing numbers of U.S.-based pharmaceutical companies have such programs.
-We are in the process of adopting U.S. healthcare compliance and ethics programs that generally incorporate the HHS OIG's recommendations; however, there can be no assurance that following the adoption of such programs we will avoid any compliance issues.
+We have adopted U.S. healthcare compliance and ethics programs that generally incorporate the HHS OIG's recommendations; however, there can be no assurance that following the adoption of such programs we will avoid any compliance issues.